BattMoTeam/BattMo/_sources/publishedExamples/runProtonicMembrane.rst.txt

   end

-We plot the profile of the electromotive potential for the mininum and maximum current values.
+We plot the profile of the electromotive potential for the minimum and maximum current values.

 .. code-block:: matlab